engiecat/engiecat.github.io/_projects/2014-12-03_biolabmyco.md

 ![Prototype Microscope ](/assets/images/20160721_CD401_microscope.jpg)

 The image acquired from the microscope was analyzed by via deep convolutional network(VGG-VD-16).
 Due to the small amount of diagnosed and certified data (approx. 350 positives), we have utilized various techniques, such as transfer learning, data augmentation and utilization of SVM instead of SoftMax layer.
-We have achieved 90.3% of acccuracy (sensitivity: 92.1%, specificity: 87.6%), which is higher than previous literatures (TBDx: 84%, InSpace In-house: 73%)
+We have achieved 90.3% of accuracy (sensitivity: 92.1%, specificity: 87.6%), which is higher than previous literatures (TBDx: 84%, InSpace In-house: 73%)

-As the team captain, I had proposed the idea, distributed work for each members and developed image processing part of the system.
+As the team captain, I had proposed the idea, distributed work for each member and developed image processing part of the system.

 ![Result shown by DAS:TB](/assets/images/20160721_CD401_MATLAB.jpg)